-provisions intended to curb the spread of Covid-19, should be monitored and any non-compliance therewith sanctioned in terms of the Electoral Act.

-[305] Measures should be put in place to ensure equal opportunities for political parties and independent candidates to contest the local government elections in light of the restrictions that may be in place on traditional methods of campaigning.
+- [304] The Electoral Code of Conduct, which forms part of the Electoral Act and applies to political parties and independent candidates, should be amended to include issues relevant to Covid-19.
+Compliance with the Electoral Code of Conduct, and in particular provisions intended to curb the spread of Covid-19, should be monitored and any non-compliance therewith sanctioned in terms of the Electoral Act. - [305] Measures should be put in place to ensure equal opportunities for political parties and independent candidates to contest the local government elections in light of the restrictions that will be in place on traditional methods of campaigning.
 These measures should include coordination between Independent Communications Authority of South Africa and public and private broadcasters to provide all political parties and candidates with increased and equitable access to broadcasting opportunities to disseminate their political messaging to the electorate.